-Ok, guys, I’m sorry: I probably chose the worst words for you to practise.
+OK, guys, I’m sorry: I probably chose the worst words for you to practice.
 But I promise that once you nail this, you will be able to pronounce literally everything in Italian.
-Remember the rules that I explained before and try with CHIACCHIERICCIO:
+Remember the rules that I explained before and try with chiacchiericcio:

 Revenge is a dish best served cold.

-Ok, do you feel confident with the rules I just explained to you?
+So do you feel confident with the rules that I just explained to you?
 Great.
-Now… forget them for a minute!
-When CI/CE are preceded by an S the sound becomes even smoother, much like SH.
+Now forget them for a minute!
+When ci and ce are preceded by an S, the sound becomes even smoother, much like sh.

-What about the GLI?
-Non Italian speakers tend to divide the two consonants — making both of them very audible — but NO, this is wrong.
-To correctly pronouncex GLI, pronounce the name "Lee" and try to touch your palate with the central part of your tongue (instead of the tip).
+What about the gli?
+Non-Italian speakers tend to divide the two consonants — making both of them very audible — but no, this is wrong.
+To correctly pronounce gli, pronounce the name Lee and try to touch your palate with the central part of your tongue instead of the tip.

-Mmh, it seems like I had a lot of fun choosing these words.
-In this case, the sound SC is different once again, because it’s changed by the H that follows it (remember that spoiled little ghost?).
-Anyway, here’s the trick: pronounce the hard sound of CH (as in key), but with a regular S before.
+It seems like I had a lot of fun choosing these words.
+In this case, the sound sc is different once again, because it’s changed by the H that follows it (remember that spoiled little ghost?).
+Anyway, here’s the trick: pronounce the hard sound of ch (as in key), but with a regular S before.